From SELinux Wiki

 The default is to delete the previous module (FALSE).

 The options are: allow the permission, reject by not loading the policy or deny the permission.
 The default is deny.
-See the SELinux Filesystem section for how these are reported in /selinux.
+See the SELinux Filesystem section for how these are reported in /sys/fs/selinux.

-Note: to activate any change, the base policy needs to be reloaded with the semodule -b command (as semodule -R does not change them).
+Note: to activate any change, the base policy needs to be rebuilt with the semodule -B command.

 |bzip-blocksize||This optional entry determines whether the modules are compressed or not with bzip.
 If the entry is 0, then no compression will be used (this is required with tools such as sechecker and apol).
 This can also be set to a value between 1 and 9 that will set the block size used for compression (bzip will multiply this by 100,000, so '9' is faster but uses more memory).|